rspamd/rspamd.com/doc/faq.md

 Additionally you can dynamically selectively enable/disable symbols with [settings module]({{ site.url }}{{ site.baseurl }}/doc/configuration/settings.html).

+To disable an entire module you can set `enabled = false` in its configuration.

 ### Can I scan outgoing mail with Rspamd

 Yes, Rspamd should be safe for outbound scanning by default, [see here for detail]({{ site.url }}{{ site.baseurl }}/doc/tutorials/scanning_outbound.html).